Table of Contents

 Severe Combined Immunodeficiency

-SCID is a genetic disorder.
-There is disturbed the development of functional B and T cells due to several genetic mutations.
+Severe combined immunodeficiency is a genetic disorder.
+There is disturbed development of functional B and T cells due to several genetic mutations.
 Multiple mutations result in heterogeneous symptoms.
-Prevalence of SCID is 1 in 100,000 births.
-SCID involves defective antibody response due to either direct involvement with B lymphocytes or through improper B lymphocyte activation due to non-functional T-helper cells.
-SCID is the most severe form of primary immunodeficiencies, and there are now at least nine different known genes in which mutations lead to a form of SCID.
+The prevalence of SCID is 1 in 100,000 births.
+Severe combined immunodeficiency involves defective antibody response due to either direct involvement with B lymphocytes or through improper B-lymphocyte activation due to non-functional T-helper cells.
+Severe combined immunodeficiency is the most severe form of primary immunodeficiencies.
+There are now at least 9 different known genes in which mutations lead to a form of SCID.

 - Glanzmann-Riniker syndrome